HsiLucas/HsiLucas.github.io/_projects/3_project.md

 -   Assess most promising initial applications and anticipated early adopters of IMC technology
 -   Evaluate emerging feature and capability expectations for IMC solutions
 -   Investigate technical or structural inhibitors to scaling IMC technology
--   Assess the company's competitive advantages in the IMC technology domain
+-   Assess the client's competitive advantages in the IMC technology domain
 -   Develop a set of strategies and tactics to drive new growth and share aligned to the IMC market

 ## Responsibilities

 I was 1 of 3 researchers working on the project, including analysis and interviews with key opinion leaders (KOLs).
 Additionally, I took part in the competitive analysis of competitors as well as comparisons to technologies that address the same goals such as NVMEs.
 During the weekly updates and the final presentation, I was also responsible for presenting my section of the research directly to the client.

-My primary responsibilies included reaching out to relevant external stakeholders, conducting interviews, analysis of quotes and secondary research, and the creation of presentation slides for my research.
+My primary responsibilities included reaching out to relevant external stakeholders, conducting interviews, analysis of quotes and secondary research, and the creation of presentation slides for my research.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">